TV Times summary

 Roach (Gary Waldhorne), disenchanted with the rewards for being a communist spy wants to go freelance, and threatens his comrade Poole (Rowland Davis) with death unless he too abandons the cause.
-He sees Bert Brandon as the perfect escape - Brandon (George A. Cooper) is another spy, due to be released, who claims knowledge that will rock the government to its core.
-Brandon tells his cellmate - Gambit - he'll be rich as soon as he's released.
-Steed tells the Minister (Geoffrey Toone) and Home Office bureaucrat George Harmer (Derek Waring) Gambit has been trying to weasel information out of Brandon for over a week without success.
-Brandon is released and gets into a car he's organised from inside, but is followed by Purdey - he's also followed by Roach and Poole, but they're cut off by a truck which Purdey's motorbike slips past.
+Roach sees Bert Brandon as the perfect escape - Brandon (George A. Cooper) is another spy, due to be released, who claims knowledge that will rock the government to its core.
+Brandon tells his cellmate - Mike Gambit (Gareth Hunt) - he’ll be rich as soon as he’s released.
+John Steed (Patrick Macnee) tells the Minister (Geoffrey Toone) and Home Office bureaucrat George Harmer (Derek Waring) Gambit has been trying to weasel information out of Brandon for over a week without success.
+Brandon is released and gets into a car he’s organised from inside, but is followed by Purdey (Joanna Lumley) - he’s also followed by Roach and Poole, but they’re cut off by a truck which Purdey’s motorbike slips past.

 Roach - and Steed - know where he’s heading and on which road, so pursuit for all parties is easy.
 He slips them by following a disused road to an old brick works, where he recovers a package.
 Roach thinks he has him trapped, but he visits Frank Turner (Roy Marsden), a crop duster, before he’s waylaid - and he’s accidentally killed during the ambush by Poole.
 They strip Brandon - and his car - thoroughly but find nothing.
 Purdey arrives and has her bike shot out from under her and they make their getaway as she blacks out.